arcezd/sls-go-al2023-template/README.md

 # go-al2023

-This is a sample template for Go on Amazon Linux 2 (AL2) - Below is a brief explanation of what we have generated for you:
+This is a sample template for Go on Amazon Linux 2023 - Below is a brief explanation of what this template includes

 ```bash
 .